seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 ## Bonus

-* Deploy your backend to Heroku and frontend to GitHub pages.
-* Add tagging functionality.
+* Re-write the frontend in React.
 * Add another model to the API.

 ## Plagiarism